-Level I Prerequisites: Academic Reading and Writing Levels of 6; BMG 205, BMG 206, BMG 211, BMG 230 and BMG 275, minimum grade "C" all BMG courses; BMG 205, BMG 230 and BMG 275, may enroll concurrently
+Level I Prerequisites: Academic Reading and Writing Levels of 6; BMG 205, BMG 206, BMG 211, BMG 230 and BMG 275, minimum grade "C" all BMG courses; BMG 205, BMG 230 and BMG 275, may enroll concurrently 30 lecture, 0 lab, 0 clinical, 0 other, 30 total contact hours

-Students will apply their knowledge of retail management by conducting a business analysis which integrates the concepts, principles and practices learned in prerequisite courses.
-Students will participate in three field trips and will then analyze the environment, operations, marketing, and personnel aspects of the supply chain environment.
+Students will apply their knowledge of retail and supply chain management by conducting a business analysis which integrates the concepts, principles and practices learned in prerequisite courses.
+Students will analyze the environment, operations, marketing, and personnel aspects of a business.
 They will describe the findings in a final report that demonstrates an understanding and real-world application of managing in retail and supply chain organizations.
 The title of this course was previously Capstone: Retail Management.